stiakov/webScraper/README.md

 # webScraper
-Simple app for web scraping with css selectors
+Simple app for web scraping using Nightmare library with css selectors.
+NodeJs